fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Courage isn’t having the strength to go on – it is going on when you don’t have strength.
+  Napoleon Bonaparte

 When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.
   Henry Ford